dxphilo/me/content/articles/how to setop wasting your time when learning to code.md

 ---
-title: How to Stop Wasting your Time When Your Learning to Code
+title: Stop Wasting your Time When Learning to Code

 description: coding tips